 Talcum powder lawyer Prosper Shaked understands the pain and difficulty of living with a life-threatening illness, and is here to provide you with the aggressive legal representation that you deserve.
 If you or a loved one has been diagnosed with ovarian cancer, Prosper Shaked can fight to obtain compensation and hold the product manufacturers accountable.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.
 Someone is prepared to assist you 24 hours a day.

 What is Talcum Powder?

 Talcum powder is produced from talc.
 Talc is a mineral that is primarily comprised of three elements: magnesium, silicon, and oxygen.
 When converted into a powder, talc helps to absorb moisture and reduce friction.
 For these reasons, talcum powder is frequently used to maintain dry skin and to avoid suffering a rash.

 Talcum powder is used in a variety of consumer products and applications, including the following examples:

 - On wrappers for chewing gum and candy to prevent sticking

 - To increase clarity and quality in olive oil

 - To provide texture and decrease oil levels in various types of face makeup